abapPM/ABAP-SemVer/README.md

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-URL/blob/main/LICENSE)

-Limitations (PRs welcome):

-- The subset function for ranges has not been implemented.

 ## Prerequisites

 SAP Basis 7.50 or higher

+## Limitations

+The subset function for ranges has not been implemented (PRs welcome).

 ## Usage

 As global ABAP classes: